Mary Norris Dickinson: Fair Hill estate

 Dickinson and her husband lived at Fair Hill while they were in Philadelphia despite his having previously built another house in Philadelphia.
-During the Revolutionary War, British maps identified the estate as belonging to "the patriot Dickinson," and it was later was burned to the ground in the Battle of Germantown by the British Army.
+During the Revolutionary War, British maps identified the estate as belonging to "the patriot Dickinson," and it was subsequently burnt during the Battle of Germantown by British forces.
 The library survived due in part to its thick walls and its separation from the main house.

 The ownership of Fair Hill after her marriage has been a confused issue in historical records, with a member of the Logan family saying in a diary written years later that the property was transferred to a paternal male cousin, Joseph Parker Norris, at the time of the Norris-Dickinson marriage while other records show that after the marriage, she and her husband used their combined wealth to modernize Fair Hill and to live there for many years at her request despite his having previously built another house in Philadelphia.

 The norm in Quaker families of this time was the equal division of the estate among children of both sexes, rather than division of property exclusively between the sons (or only to eldest sons).
 In some families, the daughters would receive only personal property and not real property, however, in Norris' family, only she and her sister survived to adulthood.
 (Quaker families also sometimes used inheritance as an instrument of communal control over younger people, however, specifically in regard to the problem they saw of marrying outside the Quaker Meeting.)
 The Logan family diary record, written by a descendant of her maternal aunt, suggests the aunt and others sought transfer of some of Norris' real property, including Fair Hill, to Joseph Parker Norris at the time of the marriage or later, although there is no record that this transfer actually happened until possibly in 1790.